tracingsummit/tracingsummit.github.io/index.md

 It is organized by the [Linux Foundation Diagnostic and Monitoring Workgroup](https://diamon.org).

 You can subscribe to [our mailing list](https://eepurl.com/goakfv) to get the latest news about this year's Tracing Summit as well as future events.

+The organizers of this event are Mathieu Desnoyers, Erica Bugden and Olivier Dion.